 Cat Heaven by Cynthia Rylant

 Kids wonder what happens to your pet cat after they die.
 In this story, the cat goes to Cat Heaven, a wonderful place with butterflies to chase and angel’s laps for cuddling.
 It’s a perfect place filled with happy cats.

 The Heaven of Animals by Nancy Tillman

-Rhyming text with warm illustrations share how our pets go to heaven and the angels know their names and favorite things.
+Rhyming text with warm illustrations shares how our pets go to heaven and the angels know their names and favorite things.

 Rosie & Crayon by Deborah Marcero

 The Tenth Good Thing About Barney by Judith Viorst

-This is a sweet children’s picture book about the loss of a pet cat.
+This is a sweet children’s picture book about the death of a pet cat.
 The boy tries to think of 10 good things about his cat to say at his funeral.